-Washington DC- When Lindsey Beer was a medical student, she worked her tail off on every rotation.
+Washington DC- When Lindsey Bradenton was a medical student, she worked her tail off on every rotation.
 Taking extra call and coming in early to pre-pre-round regularly.

 Despite all of this, she didn’t get Honors on her general surgery rotation, being forced to settle for a high pass.

-Last spring, Dr. Beer was complaining about this perceived slight to a fellow surgeon.
-The other surgeon joked that he would “smoke any rotation now” which got Dr. Beer thinking.
+Last spring, Dr. Bradenton was complaining about this perceived slight to a fellow surgeon.
+The other surgeon joked that he would “smoke any rotation now” which got Dr. Bradenton thinking.

 The next day she applied for admission to Georgetown Medical School and didn’t even get an interview because she was “already a physician.”